Understanding Substance Use and Abuse

 Substance use refers to the consumption of drugs or alcohol without significant negative consequences.
 It can be recreational or occasional, and it does not interfere with an individual’s daily life.

 Substance abuse, on the other hand, is characterized by the continued use of drugs or alcohol despite negative consequences.
 It can lead to addiction, which is a chronic brain disease that causes individuals to compulsively seek and use substances despite harmful consequences.
+Substance use and abuse can also result in significant behavioral changes, affecting a person's actions, relationships, and daily functioning.

-The Causes of Substance Use and Abuse
+The Causes Of Substance Use And Abuse

 Biology plays a significant role in an individual’s susceptibility to substance use and abuse.
 Genetic factors can make some people more vulnerable to developing addiction than others.
 Additionally, certain mental health disorders such as depression, anxiety, and ADHD can increase the risk of substance abuse.